All I Wanted was an Hello World

 Setting up React-native was terrible

 The next thing was to start my react native, but it was not as simple as I thought.
 Firstly, I needed to set up react-native, but the documentation for setting up react native was not really good for windows-based computers.
 I had do some extra research myself.
-I needed to get a lot of software and tools in order to get react-native work on my computer system such as android studio, android sdk, node, JDK etc.
+I needed to get a lot of softwares and extra tools in order to get react-native working on my computer system such as android studio, android sdk, node, JDK etc.

 Getting an emulator was hell

 One night, when my roommates were asleep and i was still up fixing errors, i did all i can to bluestacks and it worked.
-I was so happy and surprised, i was seeing right in my front “Hello React Native”.
+I was so happy and surprised, i was seeing right in my front “Welcom to Reat Native!”.

 All because I wanted to say hello world with react native, I had to learn react, do some little Java stuffs on android studio, visit stack overflow and others of it kind times without numbers and do much more.
 This is my most recent challenging learning experience.